 More Internet Slang Words to Learn

 This isn’t an exhaustive list of the trendiest internet slang by any means, and more words are constantly being added to the lexicon.
-And that’s not even counting the hundreds of internet memes out there.
+And that’s not even counting social media slang and the hundreds of internet memes out there.

 As technology evolves, so does the language we use on it.
 Which is why we already have more internet slang words you need to know.
 TBH, IDK many of these, HBU?